Intro to Estimote APIs

 Overview of the key APIs

-Proximity is about your apps detecting they’re near areas of interest.
-First, tag the area with a Proximity Beacon (Location Beacons work too), and call it something—e.g., “my desk.”
-From now on, Bluetooth-enabled devices such as iOS and Android smartphones can detect that it’s in proximity of your desk.
+Proximity is about your apps detecting when they're near areas of interest.
+First, tag the area with a Proximity Beacon, and tag it—for example, “lobby.”
+From now on, Bluetooth-enabled devices such as iOS and Android smartphones can detect when they’re in the lobby.
+You can also attach some extra data to your beacons—for example, “venue_id = 13”.

 Indoor Location is about replicating the GPS technology, but indoors, where there’s no satellite coverage.
-Put up a whole bunch of Location Beacons throughout the space, and they will automatically map it out and create a floor plan—courtesy of the UWB radio they’re equipped with, and Estimote Automapping technology.
-From now on, your iOS and Android apps gain access to precise indoor (x,y) coordinates of the device.
+Put up a whole bunch of Location Beacons throughout the space, and create a floor plan.
+From now on, your iOS and Android apps gain access to precise indoor (x,y) coordinates of the smartphone.

-Display (Mirror) is an API to wirelessly take control of any nearby displays.
+Mirror is to wirelessly take control of any nearby displays.
 Imagine walking up to an airport information screen, and having your flight info pop up, along with a map to the gate.
 That’s the smartphone in your pocket, and the airport/airlines app, communicating with the Mirror video-beacon attached to the screen’s HDMI and USB ports.

 Estimote APIs at scale